7 Steps That Can Help Get Your Financial House in Order

 Saving, spending, and paying bills doesn’t have to mean reinventing the wheel every month.
 You can significantly reduce the amount of work involved in money management simply by relying more on automation.

 In addition to setting up autopay for your regular bills, you may also want to automate savings.
-This means having a portion of your paycheck (and it’s fine to start small) automatically transferred from your checking account into your savings or retirement account after you get paid.
+This means having a portion of your paycheck (and it’s fine to start small) automatically transferred from your checking account into your savings account after you get paid.

 The Takeaway